 Plants’ Natural Water Absorption Process

-A membrane protein called Aquaporin, which was discovered by Peter Agre of John Hopkins University in US and received Nobel Prize in Chemistry in 2003, is solely responsible for absorbing and transporting water from a plant's roots.
+A membrane protein called Aquaporin, which was discovered by Peter Agre of John Hopkins University and received the Nobel Prize in Chemistry in 2003, is solely responsible for absorbing and transporting water from a plant's roots.

 Aquaporin absorbs water at the molecular level and due to the hydrogen bond of water molecules, Aquaporin first needs to breakdown the water molecule clusters so that it can absorb the water molecules one by one.